andrewtweber/dose-calculator/README.md

 ## Usage

 Implement the `MedicineContract`.
 Doses should be stored in "mg/kg", concentrations in "mg/mL".
+Weights are input in "kg".
 The doses are returned in "mL" but only the numerical value is returned.

 ```php
 $medicine = new Medicine(